Loop-level double-copy for massive fermions in the fundamental: Summary and Conclusion

 A feature of the fermionic developments of this paper is that it dovetails incredibly well with a color-dual compositional approach~\cite{Carrasco:2019yyn,Low:2019wuv,Low:2020ubn,Carrasco:2021ptp} to building amplitudes associated with higher-derivative operators in both gauge and gravity theories, of relevance both for effective field theory searches for beyond the standard model physics, and formal ultraviolet completion in gravity theories, which we look forward to exploring in forthcoming work.

 The relevance of these types of results in the double-copy to considering at least toy examples of Kerr-Schild black-hole interactions in the classical limit does not escape us -- encoding both massive spin-1/2 scattering when double-copied with the results of \cite{Carrasco:2020ywq} as well as massive spin-1 scattering when double-copied with itself.
-Furthermore the five-point one-loop calculation with massive fermions and emitted gluon is well within reach and will allow for a description the one-loop correction gravitational radiative processes involving spinning matter which is a natural target as is of course higher-loops with associated corresponding progress in the $\kappa$, or Post-Minkowskian, expansion for higher-spin.
-All-order results already appear at one-loop in the conservative sector for arbitrary spin at four-points from direct cut-construction of one-loop amplitudes~\cite{Bern:2020buy} applying double-copy only at tree-level.
+Furthermore the five-point one-loop calculation with massive fermions and emitted gluon is well within reach and will allow for a description of the one-loop correction gravitational radiative processes involving spinning matter which is a natural target as is of course higher-loops with associated corresponding progress in the $\kappa$, or Post-Minkowskian, expansion for higher-spin.
+Data already exists at one-loop in the conservative sector for fixed order results at arbitrarily oriented spin at four-points from direct cut-construction of one-loop amplitudes~\cite{Bern:2020buy} applying double-copy only at tree-level.
 An intriguing open question is if composition can be used to efficiently go after all order-spin scattering at loop level using color-dual massive loop-graph numerators, such as we present here, as building-blocks.